Quality Performance Category

 What Contributes to the Quality Performance Category Score?

-As Quality is worth 50% of your total MIPS composite performance score, understanding how to excel in this category is important.
-Measure performance compared to benchmarks, bonus points, and the types of measures you have selected all impact your Quality score.
+As Quality is worth 45% of your total MIPS composite performance score, understanding how to excel in this category is important.
+Measure performance compared to benchmarks, bonus points, performance improvement, and the small practice bonus will all impact your Quality score.